Thai Chicken Curry Soup (One-Pot Wonder)

 Pro Tips for Thai Chicken Curry

-Temperature Management: Maintain a gentle simmer throughout cooking to preserve the delicate flavors and prevent the coconut milk from curdling.
+Temperature Management: Use medium heat to maintain a gentle simmer, preventing the coconut milk from curdling.

 Troubleshooting Common Issues